How We Operate

 Member Supervision

 Member Supervision conducts examinations of member firms to ensure compliance with securities regulations, reviews new firm applications and monitors for potential risks.
-Member Supervision encompasses Risk Monitoring, Examinations, National Cause and Financial Crimes Detection Programs (MCFC) and Member Applications Program (MAP).
+Member Supervision encompasses Examinations, National Cause and Financial Crimes Detection Programs (NCFC), Risk Monitoring, including the Membership Application Program (MAP), and Strategic and Threat Intelligence (StratIntel).

 Enforcement